ZengManqin/ZengManqin.github.io/_pages/about.md

 Welcome to my personal page!

-I am currently a second-year Joint Master's student at the Southern University of Science and Technology (SUSTech) and the Shenzhen Institutes of Advanced Technology (SIAT), CAS, advised by Prof. Xinyu Wu (IEEE Fellow) and Prof. Zhengkun Yi.
-In addition, I serve as a Research Assistant at The Chinese University of Hong Kong (CUHK) under the supervision of Prof. Li Zhang (IEEE Fellow).
+I am currently a second-year Joint Master's student at the Southern University of Science and Technology and the Shenzhen Institutes of Advanced Technology, CAS, advised by Prof. Xinyu Wu and Prof. Zhengkun Yi.
+In addition, I serve as a Research Assistant at The Chinese University of Hong Kong under the supervision of Prof. Li Zhang.

 🔥 **I am actively seeking PhD opportunities starting in Fall 2027.
 My research primarily focuses on robotic tactile perception, multimodal learning, soft robotics, and dexterous hands**.